LCOGT/banzai/docs/banzai/index.rst

 Stages
 ------
-BANZAI is comprised of different stages that each correspond to a single reduction step, which are chained together to process images.
+BANZAI is comprised of different stages, each corresponding to a single reduction step, which are chained together to process images.
 The individual stages are described below, in the order that they are executed.
-We have omitted the quality control stages, which are described in a separate section.

 Overscan